inchinet/openclaw/README.md

 If it says disabled, it will not start after a reboot.

 ### D. Can consider when not use
-If you are worried about plain-text API keys sitting in your files while the service is stopped, you can encrypt them and scrub hisotry:
+If you are worried about plain-text API keys sitting in your files while the service is stopped, you can encrypt them and scrub history:

 **1. Encrypt Environment Files**
 ```bash